-The epidote alteration on claim group on the western edge of the breccia ridges is intense and widespread, and indicates just how large this hydrothermal system really is.
+The epidote alteration on claim group on the western edge of the breccia ridges is intense and widespread, and indicates just how large this hydrothermal system is.
 The photos below are un-enhanced.

 The upper portion of the Whitetail formation is laden with limestone cobbles, sand and boulders, but below is a strange occurrence of marble that appears to be an intact bed.
-A pit proven by seismic methods is nearby.
-On the ridges much of the limestone cobbles have been altered to marble, some ringing like glass when struck with a hammer.
-The marble cobbles and boulders is synonomous to a “marble front” found above sulfide replacement deposits; more indication of the boiling zone below.
+A filled-in pit proven by seismic methods is nearby.
+On the ridges, much of the limestone cobbles have been altered to marble, some ringing like glass when struck with a hammer.
+The marble cobbles and boulders is synonomous to a “marble front” found near sulfide replacement deposits; more indication of the boiling zone below.

 Metabasalt and Amphibolite

 On the breccia-ridges can be found patches of amphibolite fragments that are 100% hornblende.
 During ore formation, the basalt that overlaid the Whitetail arkose was fragmented by the brecciation, but was buried under at much as 2000 feet of volcanic debris.
 The basalt above the boiling zones was transformed to Amphibolite by superheated steam.
 Most of the Amphibolite that remains is in small pieces and takes a trained eye to recognize.
-Below are some of the largest pieces found.
+Below are some of the larger pieces found.

 Areas of basalt that are underlain by rhyolite are “cooked” to a laminated rock that is a nondescript brown color.
 In the photo below, this rock can be seen, with dikelets of intrusive rhyolite breccia that betray the rocks origin.

 As written in the Ore Genesis page, it is theorized that massive Vuggy Silica was created above the magma chamber during the “dry phase”.
-On the perimeter of the collapse caldera is found breccias consisting of mostly Vuggy Silica.
+On the southern perimeter of the collapse caldera is found breccias consisting of mostly Vuggy Silica.
 This piece below came from a shallow prospect pit on the southern edge of the collapse caldera.